Chevy drivers hoping Honda’s edge closes during Indy 500

 Two-time series champ Josef Newgarden, the lone Penske driver still seeking an Indy win, he second fastest Chevy.
 He starts 13th, the inside of Row 5, after posting a 230.296.

 Kanaan, a Brazilian who drives for A.J.
-Foyt Racing, will start from the middle of Row 8 after going 229.154 while Alonso, of Spain, qualified 26th in the McLaren Arrow SP No. 66 car at 228.768.
+Foyt Racing, will start from the middle of Row 8 after going 229.154 while Alonso, of Spain, qualified 26th at 228.768.
+Alonso was 11th in Sunday’s practice despite a pit road spin in the the McLaren Arrow SP No. 66 car.

 “I think we are better for the race than in qualifying pace,” Alonso said.
 “Ideally, you would like to start in the front, but we don’t have the pace so let’s see what we have.”